Call for same-day service: (310) 487-2580

 Proposed minimum rent due before eviction for non-payment of rent

-This means that if a tenant is paying $1,500 per month for a rent controlled 3 bedroom apartment, the landlord will have to wait 4 months until they can file an eviction if the tenant stops paying rent.
-If this change will appear on the ballot we see a high likelihood this will pass.
+This means that if a tenant is paying $1,500 per month for a rent-controlled 3-bedroom apartment, the landlord will have to wait four months before filing for eviction if the tenant stops paying rent.
+Since this change will appear on the ballot, we see a high likelihood that it will pass.

 The new anti-harassment laws will increase the maximum monetary penalty for each violation to $20,000.

-Currently Santa Monica tenants in rent controlled (or under the just cause ordinance) units received relocation assistance to landlords when they are evicted for no-fault.
-This occurs when the landlord decides to take the unit off the rental market, or in an owner move-in to the unit.
+Currently, Santa Monica tenants in rent-controlled units (or those covered by the just cause ordinance) receive relocation assistance from landlords when they are evicted without fault.
+This typically occurs when the landlord decides to take the unit off the rental market or moves into the unit themselves.

-New rules will add five new ‘events’ that will trigger relocation assistance to tenants:
+The new rules will add five additional events that trigger relocation assistance for tenants:

-• Tenant move out due to excessive rent increase
+• Tenant moves out due to an excessive rent increase.

-• Tenant moves out after a temporary relocation longer than six months
+• Tenant moves out after a temporary relocation lasting longer than six months.

-• A determination by code enforcement that landlord’s conduct forced the tenant out
+• A code enforcement determination that the landlord’s conduct forced the tenant to move out.

-• Health and safety officer determines the unit cannot be fixed and tenant has to move
+• A health and safety officer determines the unit cannot be repaired, requiring the tenant to relocate.

-• Tenant moves out of illegal/bootleg unit that is not permitted for residential use
+• Tenant moves out of an illegal or “bootleg” unit that is not permitted for residential use.

 The current statutory relocation assistance amounts: